MicrosoftDocs/security/security-docs/operations/siem-xdr-overview.md

 With Microsoft Sentinel, you can connect to many security sources using built-in connectors and industry standards.
 With its AI you can correlate multiple low fidelity signals spanning multiple sources to create a complete view of ransomware kill chain and prioritized alerts.

-## Leveraging SIEM and XDR capabilities
+## Applying SIEM and XDR capabilities

-In this section, we'll look into a typical attack scenario involving a phishing attack then proceed with how to respond to the incident with Microsoft Sentinel and Microsoft Defender XDR.
+In this section, we look into a typical attack scenario involving a phishing attack then proceed with how to respond to the incident with Microsoft Sentinel and Microsoft Defender XDR.

 ### Common attack order